Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • Article 697 – Extradition proceedings.

-• Articles 704 and 705 – Regulations regarding procedural guarantees.
+• Articles 704 and 705 – Provisions relating to procedural guarantees.

 • Article 714 – Further provisions on extradition.

-These provisions highlight the importance of ensuring a fair balance between the need to pursue justice and the protection of the fundamental rights of the defendant.
-Jurisprudence, in this sense, is moving towards an ever-greater protection of individual rights, especially in complex contexts such as extradition.
+These provisions highlight the importance of ensuring a fair balance between the need to pursue justice and the protection of the defendant's fundamental rights.
+Case law, in this regard, is moving towards ever-greater protection of individual rights, especially in complex contexts such as extradition.

 Conclusions

-In conclusion, ruling No. 49331 of November 16, 2023, represents a significant reference point for Italian jurisprudence regarding extradition and precautionary measures.
-It not only clarifies the consequences of the ruling of non-provision but also emphasizes the necessity of a rigorous application of the norms protecting the rights of the defendant.
-It is essential for legal practitioners to understand the implications of this ruling to ensure adequate defense and to uphold the principles of justice and legality.
+In conclusion, judgment No. 49331 of November 16, 2023, represents a significant reference point for Italian case law on extradition and precautionary measures.
+It not only clarifies the consequences of a ruling of non-proceeding but also emphasizes the need for rigorous application of the rules to protect the defendant's rights.
+It is essential for legal practitioners to understand the implications of this judgment to ensure adequate defense and to uphold the principles of justice and legality.

 Bianucci Law Firm